 This Full Tuition rate is applied for the first eight (8) quarters of the student’s residency, and the Advanced Study rate is applied after the point (quarters 9+), up until the student is neither receiving a scholarship or stipend.
 Clinical Psychology PhD Students typically pay the Full Tuition or Advanced Study rates through their third (3rd) year in the program.
 Students who no longer need to register for courses and are not receiving a formal scholarship or stipend (typically in the 4th year and beyond) register for Continuous Registration, which is $100 per quarter.

 More information on tuition can be found at tuition and fees page on The Graduate School’s website.

-All students admitted to the Clinical Psychology Doctoral Program in the Department of Psychiatry and Behavioral Sciences receive a graduate scholarship that provides 50% tuition remission.
+All students admitted to the Clinical Psychology Doctoral Program in the Department of Psychiatry and Behavioral Sciences receive a graduate scholarship that provides 50% tuition remission for the first three years of residency.
 Students also receive fully subsidized University health insurance for the first three (3) years of residency.

 More information can be found on the financial aid pages of the Graduate School’s website:

 The Clinical Psychology PhD Program does not provide funded Teaching Assistantships.

 All students in the Clinical Psychology PhD Program qualify for a limited number of travel grants to present research at academic conferences.
 These travels grants are provided by the Department of Psychiatry and Behavioral Sciences and The Graduate School.

 Students have full access to Northwestern’s Student Financial Services to assist with direct loans for tuition and cost-of-living expenses.
 For more information on student loans visit The Graduate School at Northwestern University.